programmer-saeed/programmer-saeed/README.md

 🎓 I'm currently studying for a B.Sc in Computer Science & Engineering (CSE) at the National University Of Bangladesh.

-🌱 I'm on track to learning more about Data Science and Artificial Intelligence.
+🌱 I'm on track to learning more about Artificial Intelligence & Machine Learning.

 📫 You can shoot me an email at **kazisaeed8056@gmail.com**!
 I'll try to respond as soon as I can.